 In Nigeria, the people, land and economy is dependent upon water.
 Without it, everything stops.
 The lack of and access to, clean water has become a crucial concern to people and their communities, animals and crops; all environments are struggling to survive.
 Disease is rampant due to the lack of clean water.
 Providing clean water and easy access to this water will drastically change the odds of survival and sustainability for families, communities and the economy of Nigeria.

-Having our own boreholes will not only reduce cost for us, but it will help better manage time in the home.
+It took over a year for TWCF to work through the issues of having our own borehole before we actually had clean flowing water.
+However once in place, the borehole not only supported a reduced cost for us in water purchase, but it helped to better manage time in the home.
 It will also reduce disease as well as provide a life-giving source to the community around us.

 Filtration systems have been developed to support access to clean drinking water in areas around the world where access to clean water is difficult or not possible.
 A basic filtration system can create the ability for people to drink safer water when access to a clean water supply is not possible.